Life Insurance for Vyvanse users.

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Vyvanse or its generic form Lisdexamphetamine to treat attention deficit hyperactivity disorder (ADHD).
+In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Vyvanse or its generic form, Lisdexamphetamine, to treat attention deficit hyperactivity disorder (ADHD).

 Questions that will be directly addressed will include:

-- Can I qualify for life insurance after I’ve been prescribed Vyvanse?
+• Can I qualify for life insurance after I’ve been prescribed Vyvanse?

-- Why do life insurance companies care if I’ve been prescribed Vyvanse?
+• Why do life insurance companies care if I’ve been prescribed Vyvanse?

-- What kind of information will the insurance companies ask me or be interested in?
+• What kind of information will the insurance companies ask me or be interested in?

-- What rate (or price) can I qualify for?
+• What rate (or price) can I qualify for?

-- What can I do to help ensure that I get the “best life insurance” for me?
+• How can I help ensure I get the “best life insurance”?

 So, without further ado, let’s dive right in!